Metrics in the sources report

 After clicking on a partcular keyword as the second breakdown, see the referring search engine, such as Google, Bing, Yahoo, etc.

 Referrals display data from external sites linking to your website, thus producing a referral visit.
 For example, if Bloomberg recently linked to a blog post you wrote, then this would count as referral traffic, as they came via a link from a Bloomberg article to your website.
-Remember if you add domains to your Site Domains in Reports Settings, then it will not count as referral traffic.
+Remember if you add domains to your Site Domains in Reports Settings then it will not count as referral traffic.

 If you click on the Referrals link, you'll see the first drill down of all the sites that are linking to your website.
-The first breakdown for referral traffic is the referring domain.
+The first

 Social media counts links that come from a social website.
 This is different from an inbound link or referral traffic, as the content that was viewed was not linked from another source; social media allows users to share content they care about with other people.
 These social channels do not actually write content themselves; therefore social media isn't counted under inbound links or referral traffic.